turbolinks/turbolinks-ios/README.md

 ## Responding to Visit Proposals

-When you tap a Turbolinks-enabled link, the tap makes its way from the web view to the Session as a proposed visit.
+When you tap a Turbolinks-enabled link, the link’s URL and action make their way from the web view to the Session as a proposed visit.
 Your Session’s delegate must implement the `session:didProposeVisitToURL:withAction:` method to choose how to act on each proposal.

 Normally you’ll respond to a visit proposal by simply initiating a visit and loading the URL with Turbolinks.
 See [Initiating a Visit](#initiating-a-visit) for more details.

+You can also choose to intercept the proposed visit and display a native view controller instead.
+This lets you transparently upgrade pages to native views on a per-URL basis.
+See the demo application for an example.

-### Handling Visit Actions
+### Implementing Visit Actions

 Each proposed visit has an Action, which tells you how you should present the Visitable.

 The default Action is `.Advance`.
 In most cases you’ll respond to an advance visit by pushing a Visitable view controller for the URL onto the navigation stack.

 When you follow a link annotated with `data-turbolinks-action="replace"`, the proposed Action will be `.Replace`.
-Usually you’ll want to handle a replace visit by popping the topmost view controller in the navigation stack and pushing a new Visitable view controller for the proposed URL without animation.
+Usually you’ll want to handle a replace visit by popping the topmost view controller from the navigation stack and pushing a new Visitable for the proposed URL without animation.

 ## Handling Failed Turbolinks Visits